DafnaBarkan/qPCR-analyzer/README.md

 The program ask the user to input some information about the data.

 Here are the answeres regarding the example input data:
-* qPCR result file name: 2023-12-14_5kbinf_calibration_QuantStudio 12K Flex_export.xls
+* qPCR result file name: example_input.xls
 * The name of the relevant worksheet: Results
 * The normalizing gene name: B2M
 * The reference sample name: wt30a